 Most food additives must be listed by their class name followed by the name of the food additive or the food additive number, for example, Colour (Caramel I) or Colour (150a).
-Enzymes and most flavourings (or flavour) do not need to be named or identified by a food additive number and can be labelled by their class name only.
-Read more about additive labelling
+Most flavouring substances can be identified as either 'flavouring' or 'flavour', or by a more specific name or description.
+Enzymes may be identified as 'enzyme' and the specific name of the enzyme does not need to be listed.
+Read more about additive labelling.

 Additives banned overseas